drptbl/audit-ci/README.md

 # Overview

 This module is intended to be consumed by your favourite continuous integration tool to halt execution if `npm audit` or `yarn audit` finds vulnerabilities at or above the specified threshold.
-It also generates html report if any issues are found (only for `yarn audit` currently).
+It also generates html report (thanks to [yarn-audit-html](https://github.com/davityavryan/yarn-audit-html)) if any issues are found (only for `yarn audit` currently).

 # Set up